LoopKit/loopdocs/docs/operation/features/ice.md

 What is *Insulin Counteraction Effects* (*ICE* for short)?

-Consider the possible sources of triggers that counteract insulin (in other words, make BGs go up)
+Consider the possible sources of triggers that counteract insulin (in other words, make glucose levels go up)

 * food
 * stress
 * illness
 * someone sat too close to you

 As we all know, this list can be long but, on "normal" days food will be the strongest "insulin counteracter".
-Food will be the most influence on making BGs go up.
-There are also other reasons that BGs climb when we may have expected them to be steady; basals being set too low, failed infusion site, etc.
+Food will be the most influence on making glucose levels go up.
+There are also other reasons that glucose levels climb when we may have expected them to be steady; basals being set too low, failed infusion site, etc.

-If we assume that it's a "normal" day (basals are close to correct, illness is not an issue, the site is good), *Loop* will expect most of the upward pressure on BGs are from food.
+If we assume that it's a "normal" day (basals are close to correct, illness is not an issue, the site is good), *Loop* will expect most of the upward pressure on glucose levels are from food.

 [*Insulin Counteraction Effect*](#insulin-counteraction-effects) (*ICE*)  is one very important part of carb absorption but also a foundational part of other things, like *Retrospective Correction* (*RC*).

 ## Glucose Change Display

- The graph at the top of your "Carbohydrates" details page shows how *Loop* expects carbs to effect your BG (gray bars), and also something called [*ICE*](#insulin-counteraction-effects).
+ The graph at the top of your "Carbohydrates" details page shows how *Loop* expects carbs to effect your glucose (gray bars), and also something called [*ICE*](#insulin-counteraction-effects).
  It shows how *Loop* is thinking about Carbohydrate absorption, modeling for carb effects, and _also_ shows [*ICE*](#insulin-counteraction-effects).

 - ⬜️: The gray bars represent the effects of carbohydrates on your blood glucose that *Loop* is currently modeling.